Pretty URLs at a Glance

 Feature overview

-When defining templates, it is possible to add metetadata requirements so that template A applies to document type A, template B to document type B, and so on.
+When defining templates, it is possible to add metadata requirements so that template A applies to document type A, template B to document type B, and so on.

 For example, the Pretty URL generator has created the following URL for the current version of the Fluid Topics User Guide:

 Note that the Pretty URL for the latest version of any document does not include a version number.
-The version number is only used for older versions, as in the following examples:
+The version number is only used for older versions.

 Once defined, the Pretty URL is considered to be the canonical URL and is used everywhere a URL is required.